Filter Options

 Is a camping safari in Etosha safe?

 “Camping in Etosha is very safe.
 All the campsites are fully fenced, so no dangerous animals can move around the campground.
 There are snakes and scorpions around, but encounters are extremely rare.
 It is, however, recommended to keep your tent closed.
 There are few insects or other creepy-crawlies in the dry environment.
-Most importantly, there is no risk of getting malaria as Etosha is located in a malaria-free area.
+Most importantly, there is no risk of getting malaria as the park is in a malaria-free area.
 The roads in the parks are suitable for any car without any risk of getting stuck.
 You won’t get lost either.
 There are good maps available and the signage inside the park is clear.
-Last but not least, crime is virtually unheard of in any of Namibia’s parks, including Etosha. ”
+Last but not least, crime is virtually unheard of in Namibia’s parks, including Etosha.”

 5